Context & Fairness in 360-Degree Feedback

 Neutrality is essential, as interpretations are subjective

-The top priority for human resources professionals is to be fair (Dye, 1990).
-A leader who is perceived as fair, gains authority and guidance over subordinates (Greenberg, 1988).
-This ultimately helps managers to offer suggestions based on the feedback generated and follow up with advice.
-In addition, fairness is also particularly relevant in a leadership setting because it gives employees an opportunity to state whether their boss or manager is actually being fair in his or her own review (Byrne and Miller, 2009).
-It gives subordinates a chance to speak up and leaders a chance to listen.
-Given that the data is mostly quantitative and even if the manager does not receive a personal feedback discussion, the data is direct and compiled from multiple sources.
-If leaders are convinced from the beginning that the 360-degree process is constructive and will be valuable to the organization, they will be more driven to improve following the feedback evaluation even if it is negative (Atwater & Brett, 2001).
+Fairness is a top priority for human resources professionals (Dye, 1990).
+A leader who is perceived as fair gains authority and guidance over subordinates (Greenberg, 1988).
+This enables managers to offer suggestions based on feedback and provide follow-up advice.
+Moreover, fairness is particularly relevant in a leadership context as it allows employees to express whether they believe their boss or manager is being fair in their own review (Byrne & Miller, 2009).
+This creates an opportunity for subordinates to voice their opinions and for leaders to listen.
+Despite the predominantly quantitative nature of the data and the possibility of managers not receiving personal feedback discussions, the data is direct and compiled from multiple sources.
+When leaders are convinced from the outset that the 360-degree process is constructive and valuable to the organization, they are more likely to be motivated to improve following the feedback evaluation, even if it is negative (Atwater & Brett, 2001).

-The context in which the feedback is revealed is also crucial in determining an employee’s attitude towards 360-degree feedback.
-Factors like the supervisory style and feedback environmental factors outweigh the manager’s personality traits (Funderburg & Levy, 1997).
-This means that even if a subordinate dislikes their manager as a person, they are able to constructively receive the criticisms provided the environment is appropriate.
-For example, holding the meeting in a psychologically safe environment helps to keep the information confidential (Van Velsor, 1998).
-Additionally, making sure the manager who is holding the meeting is aware of the organizational constraints and individual barriers that might prevent or impede an employee from accomplishing their goals.
+Specific data compiled from 360-degree feedback is perceived as fair and drives employees to enhance their performance because they perceive the source as credible (Bobko & Colella, 1994).
+Feedback, as argued by Kulhavy (1977), reinforces behaviors as it can be accepted, modified, or rejected.
+This is essential to consider when establishing dynamics between superiors and recipients of feedback.
+Additionally, the context in which feedback is revealed significantly influences an employee’s attitude towards 360-degree feedback.
+Factors such as supervisory style and feedback environment outweigh the manager’s personality traits (Funderburg & Levy, 1997).
+This means that even if subordinates dislike their managers personally, they can still constructively receive criticism provided the environment is appropriate.
+For example, holding meetings in a psychologically safe environment helps maintain confidentiality of information (Van Velsor, 1998).
+Moreover, ensuring that the manager conducting the meeting is aware of organizational constraints and individual barriers that may impede goal accomplishment is crucial.

-A major benefit of a third-party platform is that it consolidates the information in a clear, concise manner.
-When administering a feedback review, avoiding the presentation of too much information keeps the meeting on task and allows for just a few specific developmental goals to be set (DeNisi & Kluger, 2000).
-Establishing a follow-up action plan with deadlines and goals leads improvement to be seen as an issue for progressive, tangible improvement.
-Without these goals, many of the weaknesses shown in test results can be seen as stagnant and potentially lead to discouragement.
+A significant advantage of using a third-party platform is the consolidation of information in a clear and concise manner.
+When conducting feedback reviews, it is crucial to avoid overwhelming participants with excessive information.
+Keeping the meeting focused and setting a few specific developmental goals allows for progressive and tangible improvement (DeNisi & Kluger, 2000).
+Establishing a follow-up action plan with deadlines and goals reinforces the notion of continuous improvement.
+Without clear goals, weaknesses identified in test results may be perceived as stagnant, potentially leading to discouragement.

 References: